cmasuki/open-code/README.md

 ## Participation Guidelines

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [Dimitra](https://github.com/dblana).
+Please report unacceptable behaviour to [Dimitra](https://github.com/dblana).